pytorch/ios-demo-app/README.md

+## PyTorch iOS Examples

+### Requirements

+- XCode 11.0 or above
+- iOS 12.0 or above

-## Quickstart with a Hello World example
+## Quick Start with a HelloWorld Example

 HelloWorld is a simple image classification application that demonstrates how to use PyTorch C++ libraries on iOS.
 The code is written in Swift and uses Objective-C as a bridge.

-### Model preparation
+### Model Preparation

 The model we are going to use is [Resnet18](https://pytorch.org/hub/pytorch_vision_resnet/), a pre-trained image classification model that has been packaged in [TorchVision](https://pytorch.org/docs/stable/torchvision/index.html).
 To install it, run the command below.

-> Before running the command, we highly recommend following the [Pytorch Github page](https://github.com/pytorch/pytorch) to set up the Python development environment on your local machine.
+> We highly recommend following the [Pytorch Github page](https://github.com/pytorch/pytorch) to set up the Python development environment on your local machine.

 ```shell
 pip install torchvision